-- 1. On the redemption date (see § 13) the holder of an investment certificate will automatically receive from the issuer payment of an amount (for foreign currency securities converted into the product currency or expressed in the product currency § 10) ("redemption amount") that corresponds to the closing price of the underlying instrument of the certificates determined and published on the maturity date taking into account the subscription ratio. - 2.
+- On the redemption date (see § 13) the holder of an investment certificate will automatically receive from the issuer payment of an amount (for foreign currency securities converted into the product currency or expressed in the product currency - § 10) ("redemption amount") that corresponds to the closing price of the underlying instrument of the certificates determined and published on the maturity date taking into account the subscription ratio. - 2.
 In the case of investment certificates without a predefined maturity (open-end), the issuer shall have the right for the first time after three calendar years as of the issue date to determine a maturity date for the certificates on any exchange-trading day, with the remaining time to maturity of the certificates having to be at least one calendar year.
 The fixing of the maturity is published indicating the maturity date pursuant to § 23 par.
 1.a. - 3.
-The closing price (see FT, line 36) corresponds to the price of the underlying published by the relevant exchange (see column "Relevant Exchange" in the excerpt of the offering) on the maturity date.
+The "closing price" (see FT, line 36) - a. for certificates based on Silver corresponds to the price of one ounce of Silver expressed in USD and published by the relevant price fixing entity at 12.15 p.m. (local time London) at Reuters page < XAGFIX => or if no price will be published on this page at the relevant page substituting this page or any other telescreen service; - b. for certificates based on the Precious Metal-Basket it is made up of the fixings of the precious metals specified in the chart below, taking into account the relevant weighting of the respective precious metal (see the chart in § 11, FT, line 12):